madewithsalt/ffxiv_scrape_node/README.md

 ## Options

-`--category2`
+`--category1`

 Which category to scrape.
 Expects a name -- see `config.json` for available options.
-Defaults to `--category2=materials`.
+Defaults to `item`.

+`--category2`
+Which sub category to scrape.
+Expects a name -- see `config.json` for available options.
+Has no default.

 Why `category2`?
 Because that's what ffxiv calls it. :/

 `--category3`
-The Sub category to scrape.
+The Tertiary category to scrape.
 Expects a name -- see `config.json` for available options.
 Has no default.

 ## Contributing

 To have your contributions considered, include passing tests, and follow the existing code patterns.